 The Consequences for Individuals/Organizations That End Up on the List

 As of right now, the consequences of ending up on a ‘non-cooperative’ report are still unclear.
 Beyond the ‘name and shame’ element, there are many worries that when/if the reports resume, there may be other actions taken against those organizations or individuals who are deemed ‘non-cooperative’ by Donald Trump’s immigration enforcement agency.
 Further, there have also been vague threats from the administration that some areas may lose federal funding over this issue.
 Though, the administration’s ability to carry out that threat is far from clear.
 In late April, a Santa Clara County judge pre-emptively blocked President Trump’s ability to strip sanctuary cities of federal funding.

 One thing that is known now is that President Trump’s non-cooperative list is extremely ill-advised.
 It puts communities and immigrants in a difficult position.
 Our team will be keeping a very close watch on future developments.
 While it is still uncertain, ICE may begin releasing these weekly reports again very shortly.
 There will likely be big political fights occurring in the coming months and years regarding these issues.

 We Support Immigrants in Southern California

-At the Law Office of Joshua L. Goldstein, PC, our immigration law team is proud to support immigrant rights in California.
+At the Goldstein Immigration Lawyers, our immigration law team is proud to support immigrant rights in California.
 If you need legal help, please get in touch with our team today to set up your fully confidential initial immigration consultation.
 We serve immigrants in communities throughout Los Angeles County, including in Burbank, Santa Monica, Cerritos and Glendale.